StevieEngbrock/LittleMKIA/README.md

 The model tends to be smarter when Langchain is bypassed, but I use Langchain in the bot, so the bot can remember things in context but I include the "think:" command so that Langchain can be temporarily bypassed if you want.

-The code on GitHub and here is just a simple bot, but the bot can be enhanced with other commands, as well as the "think:" command.
+The code on GitHub is just a simple bot, but the bot can be enhanced with other commands, as well as the "think:" command.
 Commands are simply actions that the bot does which use your input when you match a certain pattern.

 I've made a version of her that also has commands for spelling, math, telling the time, paraphrasing,